-If you want our advice on where to start, we’d say you need to bookmark the Fortunate Investor blog created by Michael Banks, and then head to Amazon and buy yourself some tangible books aimed at young adults.
+If you want our advice on where to start, we’d say you need to bookmark the Fortunate Investor blog created by Michael Banks, and then head to Amazon and buy yourself some financial self-help books aimed at young adults.

 Books like Generation Earn: The Young Professional’s Guide To Spending and Get A Financial Life: Personal Finance In Your 20s And 30s.
-The reason this is so important is that no school or college gives a class on this, and that is where the problem lies.
+This is so important because no school or college gives a class on this, and that is where the problem lies.

 Have All Of Your Papers In Place

 This is arguably the suckiest part of suddenly being thrust into adulthood.
-When you were a student, the only thing you really needed to organize was your bag for class, and that simply consisted of a pen that worked, a notebook and possibly your MacBook Pro.
+When you were a student, the only thing you really needed to organize was your backpack for class, and that simply consisted of a pen that worked, a notebook, and your laptop or iPad (tablet).

-However, in the real world, organization becomes a little more important because certain bits of paperwork become crucial to your life.
+However, good organization skills become a little more important in the real world because certain paperwork becomes crucial to your life.
 First off, your birth certificate and social security card are needed for most things.

-But then there are other things that are essential, but can be quite hard to get your head around, like 401k enrollments, taxes, and health insurance.
-As well as, legal forms, contracts or lease agreements for your apartment, car ownership documents/title and all that sort of stuff.
+But then other things are essential but can be quite hard to get your head around, like 401k enrollments, taxes, and health insurance.
+As well as legal forms, contracts or lease agreements for your apartment, car ownership documents/title, and all that sort of stuff.